 I am primarily studying transport in semiconductor nanowires of different materials such as InAs, InSb, GaSb, InP and their alloys.
-My current main research area is transport studies of Type II - broken gap GaSb-InAs junctions with a coaxial geometry, focusing on electron-hole interactions.
-I am also involved in research on low-power transistors based on InAs and InAs-GaSb nanowires.
+My current main research area is transport studies of Type II - broken gap GaSb-InAs junctions with a coaxial geometry, focusing on electron-electron and electron-hole interactions.

 I also develop software that we use in the processing and characterization of nano-scale materials.
 An example is a program for semi-automatic design of electrode patterns accurately aligned to nanoscale objects, such as nanowires - click on the tab "Automatic Electrodes" to the right for more info.